Patricia McPherson

 Patricia endured a difficult life, repeatedly incarcerated at Long Bay Gaol for alcoholism and larceny.
 Her only solace was a relationship with returned soldier Henry Johnston, which lasted until his death in 1951.

 Amid hardship, Patricia proved particularly adept at navigating the Australian welfare system.
-She claimed a civil widow’s pension and an old age pension as Mrs Gibson whilst simultaneously receiving a small war pension as Mrs McPherson.
+She claimed a civil widow’s pension as George’s widow while simultaneously receiving a small war pension as Werner’s estranged wife.
 After Werner’s death in 1952, she was granted a war widow’s pension, which further enabled her alcoholism and led to years of institutionalisation as an inebriate.

 Throughout her life, she variously claimed to have been born in Canada or England, gave multiple birth dates, and more than a dozen possible maiden names.
 She also consistently claimed to have trained as a nurse at St Guy’s Hospital in London and to have served with the QAIMNS on a casualty clearing station in France.